research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 - Publication date is shown in the header of the news title.
 It can be changed at any time.
 Note that changing the publication title also changes public url of the news item.
 - First uploaded image is used in the news card.
 - Using "Copy link" button you can copy the Markdown syntax to the clipboard and the paste the link at the desired location of the body.
-- Using "Delete" button will delete image and the Markdown link syntax from the news body.
+- Using "Delete" button will delete the image and the Markdown link syntax from the news body.

 :::